A Life in Song

 Waiting For a Star to Fall – Boy Meets Girl

 I feel like many of the songs I’ve chosen to write about from my childhood all come under a certain emotional umbrella; they all seem to have that late 80’s/90’s summery nostalgia attached to them – the musical equivalent of battered, faded Levis, sunshine, bias cut dresses and oversized printed shirts, giant plants in living rooms and dandelions, all seen through a sepia filter.
-So, not much different from the music video of Waiting For a Star to Fall.
-I heard this song many, many years ago, and never really heard it again.
+Basically, the music video of Waiting For a Star to Fall.
+I heard this song many, many years ago and never really heard it again.
 Many, many years later, re-enter brother.
 Same formula applied, however, this time, he actually told me what it was.
-We sat listening to it and came to the mutual conclusion that it was possibly the happiest song EVER.
-Seriously, I defy all 2 of you reading this to listen to that song (watching the video is optional but would strongly recommend) and try to deny happiness.
-You will not succeed.
+We sat listening to it and came to the mutual conclusion that it was possibly the happiest song ever.

 As well as the sentimental value of the song, the actual music itself is spectacular.
-The introductory bars are good enough, but then the burst of saxophone at the start, and the solo in the middle is the metaphorical explosion of summer, of sunshine, dancing on the beach and laughter.
+The burst of saxophone at the start and the solo in the middle both evoke a metaphorical explosion of summer.
 That is what this song is to me.
-It is the musical representation of happiness as an emotion.
-And I don’t think music gets better than that.
+It is the musical representation of happiness and I don’t think music gets better than that.

 Photograph – Def Leppard

-Oh, Def Leppard.
-One of the earliest bands I remember hearing, there are many to choose from, but Photograph was the first song by Def Leppard that I remember hearing (apart from Unbelievable, but I initially thought that was by McFly so let’s skate over that).
-Once again, I can’t pinpoint exactly where or when I heard the song, it was just kind of there, but it’s always been there, a popular Def Leppard favourite in my house.
-As I gradually became more interested in music, I began to analyse the guitars more, and I love the chords and the intricacy of the different parts.
-My favourite part of the song is the crescendo (yes I have a thing about crescendos), both for the live performances of the outro, by Steve Clark in 1988, and Phil Collen now.
-Also, I’d kill to be able to sing that long note.
+Def Lep is one of the earliest bands I remember hearing, so there are many to choose from, but Photograph was the first song by them that I remember hearing (apart from Unbelievable, but I initially thought that was by McFly so let’s skate over that).
+Once again, I can’t pinpoint exactly where or when I heard the song, it was just kind of there, but it’s always been there as a popular Def Leppard favourite in my house.
+As I gradually became more interested in music, I began to analyse the guitars more, and I love the construction and intricacies of the chord sequences.
+My favourite part of the song is the crescendo, both on the studio recording and the live performances by Steve Clark in 1988 and Phil Collen now.

 Livin’ On a Prayer – Bon Jovi

 This was my favourite song for nearly 10 years.
 I don’t remember how exactly it was that I became obsessed with this song, but I’ve told the story in a previous post about how I discovered Bon Jovi as a band.
-However, Livin’ On a Prayer was the catalyst for this subsequent musical (obsession) discovery.
-I think my memory of this song is sitting on the sofa with the rest of my family and the song and music video coming on the TV, and my Mum singing along to it, and me just absolutely bloody loving it.
-It was the song that I aired guitared to in my room with a scarf tied around my head; it was the start of my idolisation of Jon Bon Jovi, and it was the song that stayed with me through the years, and became ‘my song’ at school, whenever it came on at parties, I’d be the one that people turned to.
-It stayed with me as an anthem of happiness, shit key change and all, and I loved the power and euphoria of both the vocal and the chord progressions.
-It remained my favourite song until I heard another, which I shall talk about later…
+Livin’ On a Prayer is obviously everyone’s gateway into 80s rock, so I think my first memory of this song is sitting on the sofa with the rest of my family and my Mum singing along to it on the TV.
+It was the song that I air guitared to in my room with a scarf tied around my head; it was the start of my idolisation of Jon Bon Jovi and it was the song that stayed with me through the years, and became ‘my song’ at school.
+Whenever it came on at parties, I’d be the one that people turned to.
+It stayed with me as an anthem of happiness, shit key change and all, and I loved the power and euphoria of that last chorus.

 Bohemian Rhapsody – Queen